I cringe every time I hear it.

 Of course, I know we’re talking about a very different kind of change with any kind of dementia.
 It’s not a healthy change, in the sense of growing and evolving into someone more mature or experienced, like a child growing into an adult.
 Dementia’s kind of change is caused by a relentless disease, the person won’t grow out of it, and it’s difficult and painful to witness.

 But the person you love is not gone.
 That person remains a living, breathing human being.
 Dementia does not erase identity.
-It changes it.
+A person’s body and mind may be declining, but their soul is as young as the day they were born, and in fact is being “renewed day by day” (2 Corinthians 4:16).

 Do memories equal identity?